boyuanliuoptics/DOS-calculation/README.md

 With the output files of *dompb.sh* in the same folder, use Matlab to run the file *DOS_GGR.m* or *DOS_Tr.m* .
 Either of two files will output the DOS data with two kinds of algorithms respectively and the corresponding plot as below.

-You can also input the data from other band-calculating solfwares to our DOS programs to obtain DOS data, on condition that the data is in the same format as output data of *dompb.sh*.

 To be continue